Earnest (company)

-Earnest is a technology-enabled fintech lender headquartered in San Francisco, California that offers education financing products, including student loan refinancing and private student loans.
+Earnest is a technology-enabled fintech lender headquartered in San Francisco, California that offers tertiary education financing products, including student loan refinancing and private student loans.
 The company evaluates a person’s full education, employment, and financial profile, in addition to their credit score (also known as a FICO score) in order to obtain a complete financial profile of each applicant.
 This type of credit is referred to as "merit-based lending."